 That is also why bogus science like the hockey stick graph could not only easily pass through peer review but also be allowed to influence public policy without proper quality control and independent verification.

 As such, the replication crisis runs deeper than anyone may suspect.
 In this time of fake news and dismal trust in the media, science still is held in high regard by most.
-But that may not continue into the future.We value your comments!
-Please weigh in on our comment section below.
+But that may not continue into the future.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com